GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 4. What does `&&` do between commands?
 5. What is the difference between `-v` and `--verbose` for `rm` or `mkdir`?
 6. What does the `*` character do?
-7. (Challenge) What will happen if you use `rm -Iv` on 3 or less target files?
+7. (Challenge) What will happen if you use `rm -Iv` on 3 or fewer target files?
 You can test this to verify

 <details>
     <summary><b>Solutions</b></summary>